Moduli of surfaces in $\mathbb{P}^3$: Classification

+Otherwise, the first curve in $E_0$ contracted must be a fiber of $\pi|_{E_0}$.
+The only contractions thus far did not contract curves in $E_0$, and this is the first curve contracted, so there must have been a contraction of some component of $\Supp F$ onto $E_0$ (Lemma \ref{firstmustdofcontr}).
+The existence of such a component $F_i$ implies that we are in the (3,3,3) case in (ii), and the contraction of divisors $F_i$ means we can apply the arguments in the contracted to a point case about contractions of chains of divisors in $\Supp F$.
+However, in order for the singularity to be log canonical with the appropriate configuration, not only is the index 3, but this discrepancy of the divisor $F$ must be $\frac{2}{3}$, so we must have $n = 3$.
+This is impossible by Lemma \ref{n=3}.
+This concludes the proof in the case that $E_0$ is contracted to a curve. \end{proof}

-Lastly, we can immediately generalize this result to the case of non-normal slc varieties with anti-ample canonical sheaf and strictly log canonical singularities.
-This is equivalent to studying the case of a pair $(X,\Delta)$ where $- (K_X + \Delta)$ is ample and the $1$-dimensional locus of log canonical singularities intersects $\Delta$.
-Because the locus of log canonical singularities must intersect $\Delta$ \cite{kollarplus} but cannot be contained in $\Delta$, $X$ must in fact have a log canonical singularity along a curve.
-Then, a terminal modification $X'$ of $X$ and minimal model program on $X'$ gives the same conclusion, where $\Delta$ is considered as a component of $E$.
+Lastly, we can immediately generalize this result to the case of non-normal slc varieties with anti-ample canonical sheaf and whose normalizations have non-lt singularities.
+By normalizing the variety and considering each component $(X^\nu,\Delta)$ (where $X^\nu$ is a component of the normalization and $\Delta$ is the double locus), this is equivalent to studying the case of a pair $(X^\nu,\Delta)$ where $- (K_{X^\nu} + \Delta)$ is ample and the $1$-dimensional locus of log canonical singularities intersects $\Delta$.
+Because the locus of log canonical singularities must intersect $\Delta$ \cite{kollarplus} but cannot be contained in $\Delta$, $X^\nu$ must in fact have a log canonical singularity along a curve.
+Then, a terminal modification $X'$ of $X^\nu$ and minimal model program on $X'$ gives the same conclusion, where $\Delta$ is not considered as a component of $E$ (but we instead use the relationship $d(K_{X^\nu} + \Delta) + 4D \sim 0$).

-\subsection{Applications to $\calM_{\PP^3\s, (d,4)}$ and $\calM_{\PP^3, (d,4)}$}
+\subsection{Applications to $\calM_{\dfours}$ and $\calM_{\dfour}$}

-We can use Theorem \ref{thm:even} to obtain boundedness of $(d,4)$ $\PP^3$ \he stable pairs without the smoothability assumption and other interesting corollaries.
-First, we slightly rephrase Theorem \ref{thm:even}.
+We can use Theorem \ref{thm:even} to obtain boundedness of $\dfour$ \he stable pairs without the smoothability assumption and other interesting corollaries.
+First, we slightly rephrase Theorem \ref{thm:even} and combine this with the discussion in the previous paragraph.